|

 Keep spinach well watered.
 If you're not using drip irrigation, water in the morning, so the foliage is dry before dark.
 Supply enough water to moisten the soil to a depth of six inches.
 A uniform supply of soil moisture is required for really good-quality spinach.

-Seedlings typicaly emerges in about 2 weeks, and are ready for harvest after 6 weeks from sowing.
-Spinach starts slowly, then accelerates during the 3 weeks or so just before harvest.
+Seedlings typicaly emerges in about 2 weeks, and are ready for harvest after about 6 weeks from sowing.
+Spinach notoriously starts slowly, then accelerates during the 3 weeks or so just before harvest.

 Before the freezer was commonplace, succession sowing was the norm, but today we might as well sow at the optimum time and harvest all at once.
-If you simply must have the occasional spinach salad, plant a little extra and harvest it on a cut-and-come-again basis--but be prepared for it to bolt in early summer (though the Bloomsdale is not called "Long-Standing" idly).
+If you simply must have the occasional spinach salad, plant a little extra and harvest it on a cut-and-come-again basis—but be prepared for it to bolt in early summer.
+To harvest spinach leaves, cut or nip off the outer leaves, leaving the small inner leaves to continue to develop.

 Besides any links presented above on this page, the following ought to be especially helpful.